Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Coefficients of Dirac Structures

 \section{Coefficients of Dirac Structures}

-Following are the coefficients of the Dirac structures resulting from one loop integration. \bigbreak $a_i$ are the coefficients of the eight different Dirac structures due to the vertex loop on the $b$ quark and internal leptoquark and $b_i$ are the coefficients corresponding to a similar vertex loop with the $\bar{u}$ quark.
+Following are the coefficients of the Dirac structures resulting from one-loop integration. \bigbreak $a_i$ are the coefficients of the eight different Dirac structures due to the vertex loop on the $b$-quark and internal leptoquark, and $b_i$ are the coefficients corresponding to a similar vertex loop with the $\bar{u}$-quark.

-$c_i$ are the coefficients corresponding to the Dirac structures of the Hadronic box loop.
+$c_i$ are the coefficients corresponding to the Dirac structures of the hadronic box loop.